atmiya0/EECS4461_Team14_Project/Docs/Deliverable4/DEL4B_FinalReport/Team14_FinalReport.md

 Bots in contrast have additional behaviours that are reactive to the state of the simulation itself.
 Bots will shift to inflate other topics when factors such as human agents tolerance to a topic make inflating a specific topic no longer lucrative.
 Bots push topic 1, then topic 2, then topic 3, and then restarts at topic 1 as tolerance builds up.

 We also have an entity in our simulation that models the main algorithm for topic recommendations.
 This mechanism of recommendation works by looking at the total amount of engagement a topic has.
-Topics with the most engagement are picked up by the algorithm and are recommended globally to other human agents.We have another entity which is the second algorithm and it recommends random topics to humans periodically as the simulation progresses.
+Topics with the most engagement are picked up by the algorithm and are recommended globally to other human agents.
+We have another entity which is the second algorithm and it recommends random topics to humans periodically as the simulation progresses.

 ## 2.5 Simplifications

-One aspect of the model we chose to simplify was the agent behaviour in regards to topic engagement.
+One aspect of the model we chose to simplify was the agent behaviour in regard to topic engagement.
 In real life, topics are constantly changing and trends emerge constantly.
 To keep it simple and manageable we focused on limiting interactions for agents to six pre established topics only.

 Another simplification we decided on, was how human agents and their tolerances towards a topic.
 Whenever a bot has chosen to go from inflating one topic to another topic, human agents would forget their tolerance of the previous topic.
 So, as bot agents are circling to inflate a new topic, humans would have lost tolerance to prior inflated topics.
 This was done, due to how humans when engaging on social media platforms will naturally gain tolerance to a topic when seeing or engaging with it for extended periods of time.
 This relationship also works inversely, where the more time they are engaged with other topics decreases the resistance built with the original topic in question.